hasibzunair/MoNuSAC-ISBI-2020/README.md

 ## *PatchEUNet: Fully Convolutional Network for Instance Segmentation*

-11th place solution to Multi-organ nuclei segmentation and classification challenge.
+11th place solution to Multi-organ nuclei segmentation and classification challenge (MoNuSAC 2020) organised at ISBI2020.
 The proposed algorithm scored an Average Panoptic Quality(PQ) of 0.1838 on the test set.
 Details about the problem can be found at [URL](https://monusac-2020.grand-challenge.org/).

 <p align="center">
 <a href="#"><img src="media/result1.png"></a>